geoffreyrwamakuba-rgb/Revenue-Churn-Analysis-for-a-SaaS-Fintech/README.md

 ### Insight 1 – MRR Growth Is Driven More by Expansion Than New Sales
 - Across most months, Expansion MRR > New MRR.
 - Existing customers are increasing seats or upgrading plans.
-- The product is sticky for customers who stay 3+ months.
 - Customer Success and product experience are strong expansion drivers.
 ### Recommendation – Double down on expansion motions
 - Identify features correlated with expansion (e.g., corporate cards, reimbursement workflows (Uber & Deliveroo)).
 - Implement “adoption nudges” for companies with <60% seat activation.
 ### Insight 2 – Significant Drop in Retention after the first year
 - Strong onboarding but weak customer loyalty
 - Competitors may be pulling customers away
-- There is a lack of customer tracking
 ### Recommendation – Differentiate products and track customers
 - Expand offering (audit automation or AI receipt extraction)
 - Improve UX — expense tools with poor UX churn the fastest